welu2027/IgnoranceForge/README.md

 # CIPHER
 ### Calibrated Introspection via Partially Hidden Environment Rules

-Procedurally-generated metacognition benchmark for the Kaggle "Measuring Progress Toward AGI" hackathon.
+Procedurally-generated metacognition benchmark for measuring progress towards AGI.
 Each instance is a unique micro-world with invented causal rules; some rule components are withheld.
 The model must (1) assess its own knowns/unknowns with calibrated confidence, (2) prioritize which unknowns to probe, (3) emit exploratory actions, (4) commit to a final plan, and (5) judge